Setting Up a Small Office / Home Office Wireless Network

 There are several different sub-standards that allow for different maximum data rates and ranges.
 Wireless routers can be purchased for as little as $35 for a shorter range, lower speed “G” unit, to $150 or so for a longer range, higher data rate “N” unit.
 These (802.11 G and 802.11 N) are the two types in current use although older equipment may operate using the earlier 802.11 B standard.
 Routers can normally support any equipment operating on the same or lower standard (i.e an N router can handle a G or B laptop).
 However, the range and speed advantages may be lost.

 The data rates specified seem as if they would accommodate any need but they are raw data rates under ideal conditions such as the device in the same room with the router.
 “Overhead” significantly decreases usable data rates.
-In addition, the WiFi system automatically retreats to lower data rates if interference, distance, or obstructions degrade from a perfect signal.
+In addition, the WiFi system automatically retreats to lower data rates (as low as kilobits per second) if interference, distance, or obstructions degrade from a perfect signal.
 Just because your device says “connected” does not mean you have a high speed connection.
 Walls containing metal especially cause problems.
 Devices that can display web pages can use speedtest.net or equivalent to measure connection speed.
 Of course, speeds are limited by the underlying cable or DSL connection.
 Smaller devices like iPhones, iPod Touch, etc. typically need stronger signals and need to be closer to the router.
 The iPad wireless is especially weak.
 Data rates and ranges may be substantially different outside the U.S. because of differing regulations although compatible 802.11 WiFi service is now widely available worldwide.
 My netbook and Skype worked fine in Beijing, Hong Kong and Moscow hotels.
 Because a number of radio channels are available to routers, you could have multiple wireless routers in your home or office to overcome distance or obstruction problems.
 A second router could be wired to one of the Ethernet jacks in the first router.

 Configuring a Wireless Network